-The grantee must assure that no NCOHV grant funded project will be converted to uses other than those specified in the original project agreement, without prior written approval of the NCOHV Commission, within 10 years of completion.
+The grantee must assure that no NCOHV grant funded project, within 20 years of completion, will be converted to uses other than those specified in the original project agreement, without prior written approval of the NCOHV.

 In any instance that the grant notice, sub-award, rules, regulations and procedures are silent - prior written approval is required.